ProfoundNetworks/company_designator/README.md

   should include periods if they are ever used e.g. L.L.C., not LLC.
 It is expected that libraries will make periods optional where appropriate.

+- 'abbr_std' (optional) - an abbreviation that is considered
+  standard/canonical for the entry

+- 'lead' (optional) - a boolean flag set if this entry can also occur at the beginning of a name, rather than just at the end

+- 'doc' (optional) - a string entry used to document the entry (ignored)

 Long corporate designator keys will be unique, but abbreviations may not necessarily be e.g. both English 'Incorporated' and French 'Incorporée' use the abbreviation 'Inc.'.